aditya08/aditya08.github.io/content/_index.md

 I will be serving as Co-Lead for the <a href=https://tc.computer.org/tchpc/home-page/education-outreach/ target=_blank style="color:#9C7C37;">IEEE TCHPC Education and Outreach Initiative</a>.
 ### December 2021

-Serving on the CCGrid22 Program Committee: Artificial Intelligence, Machine Learning, and Deep Learning Track.
+Serving on the CCGrid22 Program Committee: AI, ML, and Deep Learning Track.

 Serving on the SC22 Program Committee: Machine Learning and HPC Track.

 ### September 2021